|

 in-depth, individual chapters on the Book of the Duchess, the House of Fame,

-the Parliament of Fowls, the Legend of Good Women
+the Parliament of Fowls, the Legend of Good Women, and the short poems,

 and includes an extensive appendix on Chaucer's language.